Jeff Leake, Board President

 Bill Griesar, Board Treasurer

-Bill Griesar is Senior Instructor in Psychology at Portland State University, Neuroscience Coordinator for NW Noggin, and Affiliate Graduate Faculty in Behavioral Neuroscience at OHSU.
+Bill Griesar, Ph.D. is Senior Instructor in Psychology at Portland State University, founder and Neuroscience Coordinator of NW Noggin, and Affiliate Graduate Faculty in Behavioral Neuroscience at OHSU.
+He loves teaching – all ages, everywhere, all the time…

 Bill developed and has taught neuroscience courses at Portland State University, Oregon Health & Science University, Portland Community College, Clark College, Washington State University in Vancouver and Lower Columbia College since 2001, and co-founded (with his PSU colleague Jeff Leake) the art + neuroscience outreach nonprofit nwnoggin.org.
 He’s been recognized as an innovator by the Obama White House, and has won numerous teaching awards.
-Bill is a proud dad of two teenage sons.
+Bill and his husband are proud dads of two teenage sons.

 Kindra Crick, Board Secretary